harfangeek/MeshEditor/README.md

 - GCC >= 6.3
 - Clang >= 6.0

+The project binary is generated in the MeshEditor project folder and must be executed from there.
+To export the program, copy the executable and the "resources" folder.

 ### Visual Studio (Windows)

 Open the project, chose your configuration (debug/release, x86/x64), build the solution.
 Project dependencies are configured to be automatically built before building the program.